 It could be argued that starting a business is easy.
-In most countries, the process of registering a business with the relevant authorities can be done in a couple of minutes at a minimal cost.
-Moreover, there are over 100000 domains registered online every day as more and more people purchase digital real estate as a signal that their business idea is coming to life.
-It depends on what you consider the requirements for a business to have started to be.
+In most countries, the process of registering a business can be done in a couple of hours at a minimal cost.
+Moreover, there are over 1 00 000 domains registered online every day as more and more people purchase digital real estate as a signal that their business idea is coming to life.

 Any company regardless of size, industry, or life-cycle stage can have a successful referral program.
 We’ve just compiled these criteria for those wondering when may be the best time to start a referral program.